Deployment Rollouts

 2 <none>

-Check each revision changes
+3 <none>Check each revision changes

-$ kubectl rollout history deployment nginx-deployment --revision=2
+$ kubectl rollout history deployment nginx-deployment --revision=2deployment.extensions/nginx-deployment with revision #2

 Pod Template: